Find Holiday Adventure in Westminster, CA!

 Safe Celebration

 While the holidays should be a time of joy for you and your family, there are also extra hazards to consider.
 We urge safety in both the use of lighted candles and live Christmas trees this year.
-Up to 7,500 fires are started each year because of household candles, so please take extra care.
+Up to 7,400 fires are started each year because of household candles, so please take extra care.
 Consider using battery-powered candles or scented spray instead to address all your aroma needs while avoiding any inherent dangers.
 And if you do decide to use candles, please don’t leave them unattended.

 If you do choose to bring a real tree into your apartment for the holidays, take every precaution to keep it watered so it doesn’t dry out.
-Also, keep all open flames away from the branches and make sure you turn all lights off when you’re not at home.
+Also, keep all open flames away from the branches, and make sure you turn all lights off when you’re not at home.
 Stay safe and enjoy the holidays!

 With activities, performances, shopping opportunities, and more, Westminster, CA, is the place to be this time of year.
+From all of us at The Edward Apartments, we wish you a very merry and happy holiday season!